Schedule-Chomper/html/README.md

 # html
-This is the web the front and backend for our sever.
+This is the front and backend for our sever.
 The complete web directory.